One common question I’ve heard a lot of people ask is, “Why does healthy food taste bad?”

-From an ancestral point of view, we inherited the preferences of our ancestors for sweet-tasting foods as a form of survival tactics.
+From a genetic point of view, we inherited the preferences of our ancestors for sweet-tasting foods as a form of survival instinct.

-Several years ago, our survival depended on our ability to consume the right amount of calories from sweets that would help us carry out our primal activities.
+Several thousand years ago, our survival depended on our ability to consume the right amount of calories that would help us carry out our primal activities.

 Marketing and exposure

-However, compared to potato chips or chocolate ice cream, which we see companies shoving in our faces all day every day, you can see that the difference is clear.
+Compared to potato chips or chocolate ice cream, which we see companies shoving in our faces all day, every day, you can see that the difference is clear.

 Watching an ice cream ad where a lady tells you that you deserve a treat after a hectic day at work or nostalgic advertisements that remind you of all the fun you had eating processed cereal make healthy eating difficult.